create-se4ai/website/docs/training-program/components.md

 of specialization courses available to our trainees.
 The exact specialization course(s) a trainee will take will be determined in consultation with their supervisor.

-## Hands-on leadership and mentorship training
+## Hands-on Leadership and Mentorship Training

 To position trainees to be successful and socially responsible leaders in their field the SE4AI CREATE incorporates hands-on leadership and mentorship training.
 This training is achieved through a multitude of mechanisms.
 Trainees will serve as mentors-in-training (MIT) along supervisors to more junior trainees.
 For example, PhD students and postdocs can serve as MITs to undergrad and MSc, and PhD trainees, respectively.
 MITs will be